domRiddle/ASF/V3-Migration.md

 - Run `ArchiSteamFarm`, confirm that everything works, and delete your old ASF V2 from its location.

 If you need/want to regenerate your configs, feel free to use our new **[ConfigGenerator](https://github.com/JustArchi/ArchiSteamFarm/wiki/V3-Migration#config-generator-was-rewritten)**.

----

-## EXTRA DEV: When ASF V3 will be available?

-Pre-releases should start becoming available around mid-July, with stable release depending on feedback and progress, sometime in August (mid-August planned, maybe earlier).